veereshkatageri/doc-as-code/user_guide/source/introduction.rst

 This aim of this document is to forecast

 #.
-What is doc as code and How it works
+What is doc-as-code and How it works
 #.
 How to use onboarding template to get hands-on experience with reStructuredText
 #.
 How to publish documents locally

 .. contents:: Table of contents
     :local:

-What is doc as code
+What is doc-as-code
 ===================